MichaelCurrin/daylio-csv-parser/README.md

-# Daylio CSV Convert
+# Daylio CSV Parser
-_Convert a Daylio CSV export into a cleaned CSV and a SQLite database._
+_Convert a Daylio CSV export into a more usable CSV and a SQLite database._

 ## What is Daylio?